 Coinbase considers both fees when you preview a transaction.
 A U.S. customer making a purchase above $204, for example, will have the fee assessed at the 1.49% rate up to the maximum purchase amount.

 You can verify this by initiating a purchase on Coinbase and previewing the buy at $205.
 Note that the fee simply grows in lockstep with the amount purchased up to your maximum.

-Formerly known as GDAX, Coinbase Pro is the preferred trading platform used to fulfill orders placed via Coinbase.
-It is a platform designed for crypto enthusiasts and is meant to provide a more detailed look at the cryptocurrency markets, enabling traders to make more informed decisions.
+Coinbase Pro is the preferred trading platform used to fulfill orders placed via Coinbase.
+It offers a secure platform for advanced crypto traders to buy, sell and trade digital assets online instantly across various trading pairs.

 Keep in mind that with Coinbase Pro the fees are based on the amount of the transaction, so you actually pay less for trading more: